 Watch (Or Re-Watch) the Thunderbirds Series

 Some people simply decide to rewatch their favorite Thunderbirds episodes, whether from the original 1960s version or from the more modern series.
 For an added bit of fun, groups of people might decide to throw a watch party where they get together and dress up as their favorite Tracy Island inhabitants as they watch.
-This could be a great way to get into the spirit of Thunderbirds Day–and perhaps to introduce the series to someone who has never seen it before.
+This could be a great way to get into the spirit of International Thunderbirds Day–and perhaps to introduce the series to someone who has never seen it before.

 Download Thunderbirds Activities for Home Use

-Another fun way to celebrate is to download activities to complete in your home, which is a great way for families to celebrate Thunderbirds Day and display their love of the show together.
-This shows that there are both big and small ways to enjoy Thunderbirds Day with those around you.
+Another fun way to celebrate is to download activities to complete in your home, which is a great way for families to celebrate International Thunderbirds Day and display their love of the show together.
+This shows that there are both big and small ways to enjoy International Thunderbirds Day with those around you.

 Enjoy a Thunderbirds Feature Film

 Released in 2004, almost 40 years after the original series and 11 years prior to the new series, Thunderbirds, a live-action remake was expected to perform well with those who were nostalgic about the show, but it wasn’t a stellar hit at the box office.
 (The original creator, Gerry Anderson, was not involved in the creation of the film.)

 Two other Thunderbirds franchise films from the 1960s series were released on DVD in 2004 in the lead up to the live-action film, including Thunderbirds Are Go and Thunderbirds 6.

 Watching these films could be a great way to celebrate International Thunderbirds Day to get an idea of the characters for those who don’t have time to get started on the whole series.
 Grab a few friends, pop some popcorn, and enjoy a fun Thunderbirds movie night!